 Investing where we live and work.

-Although we’re recognized on a national level, our employees live where they work, so investing time, energy and financial resources to further the vibrancy of our communities has been paramount throughout Messer’s 80-plus year history.
+Messer is recognized on a national level because we invest time, energy and financial resources to support the vibrant communities where we live and work.This has been paramount throughout Messer's 80+ year history.

 Since becoming employee-owned in 1990, Messer and its employee-owners have invested more than $19 million into making our communities better places to live, work and raise our families.